 Own 1 of 100 limited-edition Glass Poppies commemorating the end of WWI on November 11, 2018.
-Hand crafted by Wounded Warriors from the Hot Shop Heroes, each poppy will come on a display stand with a dog tag to commemorate this 100th anniversary.
+Hand crafted by Wounded Warriors from the Hot Shop Heroes, each poppy will come with a dog tag to commemorate this 100th anniversary.

 Hot Shop Heroes is part of the Museum of Glass in Tacoma, Washington and is a Post-Traumatic Stress Disorder Art Therapy Program created by Dale Chihuly, a well-known American glass sculptor.
 Glass Poppies will be on display for the first part of 2018 at the Museum of Glass and then at the Denver Botanic Gardens from October through November 11th, 2018 at which time they will be available for collection.